-Seasonal Events in Santa FeHere at Eldorado Hotel & Spa we offer a year-round opportunity to enjoy the exciting Santa Fe events at our very own Old House Restaurant and AGAVE Lounge.
+Seasonal Events in Santa FeHere at Eldorado Hotel & Spa we offer a year-round opportunity to enjoy the exciting Santa Fe events at our very own Old House Restaurant, AGAVE Lounge and CAVA Santa Fe.
 Should you chose to venture beyond our front doors, there is a wealth of opportunities for you to be entertained, informed and delighted.

 Take In Fabulous Downtown Santa Fe EventsEnjoy a front-row seat to the most popular Santa Fe Plaza events at Eldorado Hotel & Spa.
 Renowned as an art and entertainment capital, "The City Different" always has something to see and do.
 From film festivals to Indian markets and Spanish Markets, skiing, and The Santa Fe Opera, we're ready to entertain you in a way that only Santa Fe can.
 For more information on annual highlights, be sure to browse our Santa Fe event calendar.

 EVENTS IN SANTA FE TO ENRICH YOUR STAY

 Santa Fe hosts a variety of unique and enjoyable events every week of the year.
 Some of these take place at our sister hotel, the Lodge at Santa Fe, in the Maria Benitez Cabaret Theatre.
 Below are some Santa Fe events highlights to give you a sense of how you can spend your time when you visit.
 For those who prefer to plan ahead, these New Mexico events tickets are conveniently available by visiting ticketssantafe.org.

 Maria Benitez Cabaret Theatre, the Lodge at Santa Fe